 Not all is well in Kym's family, which is made immediately made apparent.
 Kym is sitting on a bench next with a pyromaniac and a nurse, waiting for her father to pick her up.
 The pyro, twitchy as he is, gives us some important information: Kym has killed someone with a car.
 We won't find out until much later in the film about what happened exactly, and the circumstances surrounding Kym's rehab lurks in the background while she is home.

 Hathaway (The Princess Diaries, Becoming Jane) plays a much different role than I've ever seen of her.
 She isn't America's sweetheart.
 Instead, she is a snarky, bitter young woman who purposely makes things difficult.
 For instance, when she says she's thirsty, her step-mom offers her a diet Coke.
-Kym's response: "I prefer Pepsi, from a fount
+Kym's response: "I prefer Pepsi, from a fountain."

 Her character quickly cycles through emotions.
 When Kym first sees her sister Rachel the two are giddy, giggling and finishing each other's sentences; however, a few hours later have the two sniping at each other when Kym takes offense at something.
 She's constantly on the outside, sitting away from people, being told not to do something and being kept in the dark about things.
 Kym also isolates herself, unable to step aside and let the spotlight shine on her sister.
 Instead, everything has to be about her recovery and return, which causes fighting.

-t she and her sister come together again and make amends for the fighting of the past few days.
+It isn't until Kym predictably hits rock bottom that she and her sister come together again and make amends for the fighting of the past few days.
 Kym isn't just going to rehab anymore, it's really working at this point in the movie.

 The movie feels less like a movie and more like we are watching a few days in their lives.
 This is mostly because of how the movie is shot - the shaky, moving camera and minimal soundtrack make it seem like a documentary - and because the actors are so natural in the way they interact with one another.

-h it is so realistic in the way it's shot and acted, it still seems like looking at another world.
+The fun thing about this movie is that even though it is so realistic in the way it's shot and acted, it still seems like looking at another world.
 The dad acts more like a mom, fussing and worrying over Kym, doing the dishes and making food; Kym is self-destructive and can't just let things be nice; there are musicians constantly playing music around the house because they're there for the wedding; and the wedding itself is more a traditional Indian wedding, which makes you feel as if you're not watching a white woman and a black man getting married in Connecticut.

 Rachel Getting Married was released on DVD on March 10.
 The DVD has the usual extras - deleted scenes, cast and crew commentary, and behind the scenes - but it also has a piece on the wedding band, which was nice because the band was present throughout most of the movie.